RickWeng/pca-collection/README.md

 # Collection of data wrangling, analysis, and visualization work at PCA
-For security reasons, raw data, statistical analysis results, and reports are not provided here.
+It should be noted that raw data, statistical analysis results, and reports are not provided here for security concerns.
 Only selected figures are presented.
 More figures and scripts can be found in the folders.
 ## Scope of work
+Scope of retrospective analysis of management.

 ## Cape Breton National Park

 ![](https://github.com/RickWeng/pca-collection/blob/master/cbhnp/figures/browse-CI.png)
 ![](https://github.com/RickWeng/pca-collection/blob/master/cbhnp/figures/histogram-browse.png)
 ![](https://github.com/RickWeng/pca-collection/blob/master/cbhnp/figures/growth-WS.png)